Norvik-Alexian/Natural-Language-Processing-Course/text_classification/README.md

 TF-IDF allows us to understand the context of words across an entire of documents, instead of just its relative importance in a single document.

+### Count Vectorization:
+It is used to transform a given text into a vector on the basis of frequency of each word that occurs in the entire text.